 Indiana University has adopted the following admissions policy to ensure that undergraduate students are properly prepared for college work.
 These standards seek to ensure either adequate academic preparation in high school or evidence of unusual motivation on the part of each student admitted to the university.
-Effective first semester 1991-92, applicants for admission to Indiana University are expected to meet the following criteria.
+Applicants for admission to Indiana University are expected to meet the following criteria.